 Industrial Coaters & Liner Application Specialists

-After a thorough surface preparation (e.g., abrasive blasting), industrial coaters apply thin films via brush, roll, spray, arc, or flame, whose primary purpose serves some critical engineering role (e.g., corrosion protection); an aesthetic appearance may result, and may even be desired, but such is usually a secondary benefit of that primary engineering function.
-For example, steel bridges are coated not principally to make them look nice (although they might), but rather to prevent catastrophic failure from corrosion of the girders, cross bracing, truss system, etc. Other coating engineering concerns might be passive fire protection of industrial structures (e.g., refineries), anti-fouling coatings (e.g., ships hull), chemically resistant liners (e.g., wastewater tanks), etc. As you can imagine, these products are not your standard latexes found at Home Depot.
+After a thorough surface preparation (e.g., abrasive blasting) industrial coaters apply paints or coatings via brush, roll, spray, arc, or flame, whose primary purpose serves a critical engineering role (e.g., corrosion protection).
+Other coating engineering concerns might be passive fire protection of industrial structures (e.g., refineries), anti-fouling coatings (e.g., ships hull), chemically resistant liners (e.g., wastewater tanks), etc. As you can imagine, these products are not your standard latexes found at Home Depot.
 They require expensive application equipment, crafty operators to maintain, and talented applicators to apply.

 Skills & Abilities

 Industrial Painters enjoy developing their expertise by doing precise, analytical work in a broad range of industries and locations.
 They enjoy the outdoors and often like traveling and working with different crews.
 To be successful in their trade, Industrial Painters need:

 - The skills to read, write and communicate verbally

 - Good background in trade math and basic science